 Rolled or flat.
 Filled or unfilled.
 Smothered in chocolate sauce or straight up.
-However you think you’d like to take your chocolate crêpe is exactly what you ought to do with it.
-As for us, we’re partial to pretty darn simple, maybe drizzled with melted chocolate as a no-fuss flourish.
+However, you think you’d like to take these easy chocolate crêpes is exactly what you ought to do with them.
+As for us, we’re partial to pretty darn simple—either plain or maybe drizzled with melted chocolate as a no-fuss flourish.
 Call us crazy.
 Tasting is believing.–Renee Schettler

 - 1 3/4 cups all-purpose flour

-- 1/3 cup superfine sugar, plus extra for sprinkling (if you don’t have superfine sugar, you can simply blitz some granulated sugar in a blender until finely ground but not powdery)
+- 1/3 cup superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery) plus extra for sprinkling

 - 1/4 cup good-quality cocoa powder (preferably natural)